This Is Why Your Home Office Needs More Plants

 Here are five easy-care plants we recommend:

-Benefits: English Ivy plants are great for offices with poor air circulation.
+English Ivy plants are great for home offices with poor air circulation.
 They're known for their incredible ability to remove formaldehyde and airborne fecal matter (ew!) from the air around you.

 Rubber Tree Plant

-Benefits: Rubber Tree plants are also known for their air cleaning benefits, specifically carbon monoxide removal — which these plants conveniently turn into breathable oxygen.
+Rubber Tree plants are also known for their air cleaning benefits, specifically carbon monoxide removal — which these plants conveniently turn into breathable oxygen.
 Additionally, Rubber Tree plants have antibacterial effects and eliminate mold spores from the air.
-For musty old offices, in particular, they are worth considering.
+For stuffier home offices, in particular, they are worth considering.

-Care: Like many of our favorite office plants, Peace Lilies are low maintenance, only needing to water once or twice a month when dormant.
-Shade, not sun, is best for these lilies to grow, so you don’t need a corner office with an oversized window to grow these beauties.
-Bonus: most office plants don’t fall high on the aesthetic scale, but the white blooms that will occasionally sprout will be an office favorite.
+Like many of our favorite home office plants, Peace Lilies are low maintenance, only needing to water once or twice a month when dormant.
+Shade, not sun, is best for these lilies to grow, so you don’t need a corner window to grow these beauties.
+Bonus: most home office plants don’t fall high on the aesthetic scale, but the white blooms that will occasionally sprout might be your new favorite.

-Benefits: Yet another plant that purifies the air of carbon monoxide and formaldehyde, Pothos is a practical option for the workplace.
-If more vibrant plants like lilies aren’t your thing, the subtly signature heart-shaped leaves of the Pothos plant are a more demure choice for your office.
+Yet another plant that purifies the air of carbon monoxide and formaldehyde, Pothos is a practical option for the alternative workplace.
+If more vibrant plants like lilies aren’t your thing, the subtly signature heart-shaped leaves of the Pothos plant are a more demure choice for your home office.

-Working in an office environment can get dull and dreary, so bring the greenery indoors and reap the benefits!
+It's time to bring the greenery into your home office and reap the benefits!
 There are a plethora of plants that are suitable for the workplace, so be sure to pick the one that’s best for you and your career!